-'I can & I am' is a charity whose purpose is to inspire confidence and to 'inflate balloons of self belief'.
-The charity was founded speaker James Shone, who visits hundreds of schools and businesses every year speaking to teachers, parents, pupils and employees.
+'I can & I am' is a charity whose purpose is to inspire confidence and to 'inflate balloons of selfbelief'.
+The charity was founded by the inspirational educational speaker James Shone, who visits hundreds of schools and businesses every year speaking to teachers, parents, pupils and employees.

-Following James' speech at The annual awards event attended by nearly 1,000 employees, Howdens gifted a refurbished double-decker bus to 'I can & I am'.
+Following James' speech at The Golden Rooster Awards 2020, our annual awards event attended by nearly 1,000 employees, Howdens gifted a refurbished double-decker bus to 'I can & I am'.
 The lower level of the bus features a Howdens kitchen used for groups of young people to learn new skills, whilst the upper level is used for mentoring as well as teaching a variety of different skills and workshops.